YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 </td>
 <td style="border:none;">

-The outputs of phylogenetic software are mostly in non-standard formats and not compatible with each other.
-This restricts the integration and comparative analysis in downstream applications.
-To address this issue, we developed [treeio](https://www.bioconductor.org/packages/treeio), which allows for parsing of standard and a dozen of non-standard data formats, and enables integration of external data.
-It also supports exporting the phylogenetic tree and related data into a single file.
-The ability to support input and output means that data format conversion is possible, thereby making more software indirectly support a wider range of data.
-The parsing and integration of various types of data provides the potential for downstream integrated analyses and comparative analyses, while expanding the scope of application of phylogenetic analysis.
-This work has been published in [*Molecular Biology and Evolution 2020*](https://academic.oup.com/mbe/article/37/2/599/5601621) (ESI highly cited).
+The outputs of phylogenetic software are often in non-standard formats, leading to compatibility issues and hindering integration and comparative analysis in downstream applications.
+To address this challenge, we developed [treeio](https://www.bioconductor.org/packages/treeio), a tool capable of parsing both standard and a variety of non-standard data formats.
+It facilitates the integration of external data and supports exporting phylogenetic trees and associated data into a single file.
+This dual capability enables data format conversion, thereby indirectly expanding the compatibility of software with a wider range of data.
+By parsing and integrating diverse data types, [treeio](https://www.bioconductor.org/packages/treeio) empowers downstream integrated and comparative analyses, thus broadening the application scope of phylogenetic analysis.
+Our work, published in [*Molecular Biology and Evolution*](https://academic.oup.com/mbe/article/37/2/599/5601621) in 2020 (ESI highly cited), underscores the significance of this advancement.

 </td>
 </tr>